-NJUCM focuses on serving major national strategic needs through technological innovation that supports economic and social development.
-It hosts numerous research platforms, including the National Key Laboratory for Process Control and Intelligent Manufacturing Technology of Chinese Medicine, the National Development and Reform Commission Engineering Research Center, Ministry of Education Key Laboratories and Engineering Research Centers, Jiangsu Province Key Laboratories, Collaborative Innovation Centers, Engineering Research Centers, Key Laboratories of Jiangsu Universities, Key Research Bases for Philosophy and Social Sciences in Jiangsu Universities, Jiangsu Provincial Decision-Making and Consultation Research Bases, and National Technology Transfer Demonstration Centers.
-In recent years, the number of major national scientific and technological projects, National Natural Science Foundation projects, and National Social Science Fund projects undertaken by the university has ranked among the top of traditional Chinese medicine universities nationwide.
+Focusing on national strategic needs, NJUCM integrates scientific innovation with social development.
+It hosts numerous high-level research platforms, including the National Key Laboratory for Process Control and Intelligent Manufacturing of Chinese Medicine, NDRC Engineering Research Center, MOE Key Laboratories and Engineering Centers, Jiangsu Provincial Collaborative Innovation Centers, Philosophy and Social Science Research Bases, and a National Technology Transfer Demonstration Center.
+The university consistently ranks among the top TCM institutions nationwide in terms of the number of major national science and technology projects, National Natural Science Foundation, and National Social Science Foundation grants undertaken.

-At this new stage of development, NJUCM will fully implement the new development philosophy, build a new development paradigm, remain rooted in Jiangsu, serve the entire nation, and expand globally.
-It will uphold characteristic development, continuously strive for excellence, and endeavor to build a world-class university of traditional Chinese medicine with distinct Chinese characteristics, style, and spirit.
+Standing at a new stage of development, NJUCM remains committed to implementing new development concepts and building a new development pattern.
+Rooted in Jiangsu, oriented toward the nation, and open to the world, the university will persist in characteristic development and pursuit of excellence, striving to become a world-class university of Chinese medicine with distinct Chinese characteristics, style, and spirit.

-Taizhou Campus: No. 6 Kuangshi Road, Medical High-Tech Industrial Development Zone, Taizhou, Jiangsu Province, 225300
+•Taizhou Campus: No. 6 Kuangshi Road, Taizhou Medical High-Tech Industrial Development Zone, Jiangsu, 225300

 About